codastic/react-positioning-portal/README.md

 This component is almost feature equivalent to `<PositioningPortal />` with the exception that the `isOpen` state is already handled by the component itself.
-So if you don't have to control this state outside it can be easier to use `<PositioningPortalWithState />` and let it handle the state.
+So if you don't have to control this state outside it can be easier to use `<PositioningPortalWithState />` and let it handle the state itself.

 ## API Reference